 This is yet another ancient Celtic symbol and it stands for being, spirit life and eternal.
 The celtic knot is about the most memorable of all the available ancient Celtic symbols.

 Another name for celtic knots is the Triquetra and it is made up of a knotted triangular shape, which is composed of an unbroken, continuous line.
 It is usually illustrated using a circle that interlocks the knot.

 As mentioned earlier, this symbol translates to being, spiritual life and eternal.
 It is also a Christian symbol, it translates to the Father, the Son and the Holy Spirit.

 This is yet another noteworthy ancient Celtic symbol.
 It is represented in so many cultures as the head of a man made of foliage.

-You can also see it in many structures and buildings in Britain and Ireland.
+You can also see celtic symbolism in many structures, celtic art and buildings in Britain and Ireland.
 It is considered as a symbol of co-dependence between man and nature, as well as, the symbol of rebirth.
 It equally symbolizes the lushness and beauty of vegetation, as well as, the advent of summer and spring.